ryansolid/solid-standalone/README.md

 # Solid.js Standalone

-Removed Babel JSX version for the time being as it is unsupported.
+Removed Babel JSX version for the time being as it currently is unsupported in the browser.

 ## Tagged Template Literals
 ```html